 Nearly 20% of remote workers feel disconnected from peers due to a lack of communication.

-While communication is the key to engaging employees virtually, any type of communication will not solve the problem.
+While communication is the key to better remote employee engagement, any type of communication will not solve the problem.
 It has to have the right channels and the right frequency.

 You can’t constantly bombard remote employees with emails, notice board announcements, unnecessary meetings, and expect them to stay engaged.